-Regulation 9 of the regulations states that the indicators of service performance to be reported against in the performance statement are set out in Schedule 2 and 3 of the regulations.
+Regulation 9 and 11 of the regulations state that the indicators of service performance to be reported against in the performance statement are set out in Schedule 2 and 3 of the regulations.
 These indicators are to be linked to a strategic objective in the Council budget.